 Commonwealth Universities Yearbook.
 1914-.
 (Main Stacks, Oak Street, and online)

 Contains information on universities of all the nations of the British commonwealth.
 A general index and name index are provided.

 This directory of accredited, degree-granting institutions of post-secondary education includes college and university listings by state with institutional characteristics and administrative officers; an alphabetical index of administrators “with their most direct phone number;” an index of regional, national, professional, and specialized accreditation agencies; and an alphabetic index of institutions.

-Alphabetical listing of U.S. and Canadian college, junior college and university faculty.
+Provides an alphabetical listing of U.S. and Canadian college, junior college, and university faculty.
 No biographical information included.

 Q. 378.16 C832 2004-2011.

 The New Country Index.
 Making Sense of International Credentials.
 2004-.